 - If a candidate fails two courses, he or she will be dismissed from the program if the first course failed has not already been retaken successfully.

 - Although a student may receive credit for a course with a B- grade, a cumulative minimum GPA of 3.0 must be maintained to remain in good academic standing* and earn the degree.

 * Good standing means that the candidate has a grade point average of such quality that he or she may continue to advance towards program completion.

 Candidates are expected to complete all academic work in whatever length of time is allotted for the course.
 If candidates cannot complete course requirements by the completion date due to unavoidable or unforeseen circumstances, they may request an Incomplete (“I”) grade from the instructor.

 If granted, the candidate and the instructor will determine, and confirm with a student contract, a final completion date which must be met for the passing grade to be issued.
 In all cases, an Incomplete is given with a back-up grade.
 If the candidate does not complete the work by the agreed date, the incomplete “I” grade will default to the backup grade.
-Unless an exception is approved by the CU Dean of Online Education, the work needed to be completed, as designated on the Incomplete form, must be finished by the end of the course that immediately follows the course for which the Incomplete was assigned (Graduate will be 5 weeks and Undergraduate will be 8 weeks).
+Unless an exception is approved by the CU Dean of Online Education, the work needed to be completed, as designated on the Incomplete form, must be finished by the end of the course that immediately follows the course for which the Incomplete was assigned (Graduate will be 5 weeks).